 Microplastics Have Invaded The Deep Ocean — And The Food Chain

 The largest habitat for life on Earth is the deep ocean.
-It's home to everything from jellyfish to giant blue-fin tuna.
-But the deep ocean is being invaded by tiny pieces of plastic, plastic that people thought was mostly floating at the surface, and in amounts they never imagined.
+It's home to everything from jellyfish to giant bluefin tuna.
+But the deep ocean is being invaded by tiny pieces of plastic — plastic that people thought was mostly floating at the surface, and in amounts they never imagined.

 Very few people have looked for microplastic concentrations at mid- to deep-ocean depths.
 But there's a place along the California coast where it's relatively easy: The edge of the continent takes a steep dive into the deep ocean at Monterey Bay.
 Whales and white sharks swim these depths just a few miles offshore.

 The Monterey Bay Aquarium Research Institute perches on the shoreline.
-At an MBARI dock, you can see on of their most sophisticated tools for doing that: a multi-million-dollar machine called Ventana sitting on the deck of the research vessel Rachel Carson.
+At an MBARI dock, you can see on of their most sophisticated tools for doing that: a multimillion-dollar machine called Ventana sitting on the deck of the research vessel Rachel Carson.
 "It's a massive underwater robot," explains Kyle Van Houtan, chief scientist with the Monterey Bay Aquarium, which collaborates with MBARI.
 "Robotic arms, a lot of sensors, machinery, lights, video cameras."

-The team they created has been sending Ventana up to 3,000 feet deep into the Bay, in search of plastic.
+The team they created has been sending Ventana up to 3,000 feet deep into the Bay in search of plastic.

-"The deep ocean is the largest ecosystem on the planet," says Van Houton, "and we don't know anything about the plastic in the deep ocean."
+"The deep ocean is the largest ecosystem on the planet," says Van Houtan, "and we don't know anything about the plastic in the deep ocean."
 Scientists do know about plastic floating on the surface, and have tried to measure how much there is.
-The Great Pacific Garbage patch is just one of many giant eddies in the oceans where enormous amounts of plastic waste collects.
+The Great Pacific garbage patch is just one of many giant eddies in the oceans where enormous amounts of plastic waste collects.

 But beneath the surface?
 Not much.
 So Ventana made several dives to collect water samples at different depths.
 Technicians filtered the water, looking for microplastic, the tiny fragments and fibers you can barely see.